-Continuing Education at Kennesaw State University is a creative and flexible way to continue learning and acquiring new skills throughout your life.
-With more than 2,600 non-credit professional development and personal enrichment classes to choose from, KSU faculty and staff have the unique opportunity to acquire new skills in a multitude of different areas.
+Continuing Education at Kennesaw State University is one of the largest continuing education programs in the country.
+Offering more than 2,700 non-degree professional development and personal enrichment classes and serving more than 20,000 registrants annually, the program offers a unique opportunity to acquire new skills or enhance existing ones in a multitude of different areas.

-Certificate programs are available in diverse areas including finance, management and leadership, technology, Microsoft Office, landscape/horticulture, healthcare, paralegal, human resources, event planning, TESOL and computer forensics.
-Programs can also be customized to meet the needs of business and industry, and can be taught at the KSU Center or in a place convenient for your team.
+Certificate programs are available in diverse disciplines including finance, management, technology, computer forensics, healthcare, paralegal, human resources, hospitality, and real estate.
+A robust Languages Program features training in 8 different foreign languages as well as English as a Second Language (ESL) classes in six levels of expertise.
+Training may also be customized to meet the needs of business and industry, and may be taught at the KSU Center or on site.
 All customized training is designed to provide immediate, practical, and long-term application of new knowledge and techniques that increase productivity and job satisfaction.
+For those who enjoy the flexibility of online learning, more than 120 classes are offered in either start-anytime formats, or with specific begin and end dates.